Made with

 Use case: Highlights responsibility distribution across roles or departments.

-Swimlane flowchart showing how responsibilities are distributed across participants.
+Swimlane flowchart showing how responsibilities are distributed across participants, roles, or departments.

-See more practical use cases in our Flowchart Examples guide.
+For more detailed use cases and additional diagram samples, see our Flowchart Examples guide.

 Benefits of Using Flowcharts

-Process diagrams are valuable because they simplify complex processes and make decision paths easier to follow.
+Flowcharts are valuable because they simplify complex processes, improve process visualization, make decision paths easier to follow, and enhance communication across teams working with structured workflows.

 • Improved operational efficiency